msh9/codinginthetrenches.com/content/2012/jooq-framework-a-java-sql-dsl.rst

 are created from select projections of a couple different tables--in other cases objects are persisted in the database by means of stored procedures that define ETL processes in SQL.

-Under auspice of increasing productivity I tried to use EclipseLink only to find out that it doesn't do something as simple as fully integrate stored procedures.
+Under the auspice of increasing productivity I tried to use EclipseLink only to find out that it doesn't do something as simple as fully integrate stored procedures.
 Yes I am aware that EclipseLink *can* call a stored procedure, but it is clearly a 1/4 baked throw-on addition to the tool.
 Bluntly put there are bulk data operations that a RDBMS will always be better at than application code, that is why stored procedures exist.